hukeyue/yass/README.md

-# MIGRATION IN PROGRESS (98% - Almost done)
-Some data such as prebuilt binaries for BAKED BUILDS might be lost.

-[Report if you find any 404 error from this page][bugs]

 # Yet Another Shadow Socket

 [YASS] is an efficient forward proxy client supporting http/socks4/socks4a/socks5/socks5h protocol running on PC and mobile devices.

-[Report if you find any bug in this product][bugs]

 ## Releases